jeftegoes/AwsOverview/AWS Lambda.md

 - Aliases have their own ARNs.
 - Aliases cannot reference aliases.

-# 27. Lambda & CodeDeploy
+# 27. Lambda and CodeDeploy

 - **CodeDeploy** can help you automate traffic shift for Lambda aliases.
 - Feature is integrated within the SAM framework.
 - **Linear:** grow traffic every N minutes until 100%
-  - Linear10PercentEvery3Minutes
+  - `CodeDeployDefault.LambdaLinear10PercentEvery3Minutes` - Shifts 10 percent of traffic every three minutes until all traffic is shifted.
-  - Linear10PercentEvery10Minutes
+  - `CodeDeployDefault.LambdaLinear10PercentEvery10Minutes` - Shifts 10 percent of traffic every 10 minutes until all traffic is shifted.
 - **Canary:** try X percent then 100%
-  - Canary10Percent5Minutes
+  - `CodeDeployDefault.LambdaCanary10Percent5Minutes` - Shifts 10 percent of traffic in the first increment.
+The remaining 90 percent is deployed five minutes later.
-  - Canary10Percent30Minutes
+  - `CodeDeployDefault.LambdaCanary10Percent30Minutes` - Shifts 10 percent of traffic in the first increment.
+The remaining 90 percent is deployed 30 minutes later.
 - **AllAtOnce:** immediate
   - Can create Pre & Post Traffic hooks to check the health of the Lambda function.